 The foreigner status

-It can take several years as a foreigner to integrate the unsaid different social norms.
+It can take several years for a foreigner to integrate the unsaid different social norms.
 Also, are foreigners supposed to integrate all these social norms?
 I’m not sure.
-I think this point can sometimes be hard to accept for a local person that never relocated abroad.
-Especially in France, people tend to think that a foreigner should integrate every part of the French culture, and sometimes put aside his/her own culture.
+I think this point can sometimes be hard to accept for a local person that has never relocated abroad.
+Especially in France, people tend to think that a foreigner should integrate every part of the French culture and sometimes put aside his/her own culture.

-However, this is impossible when your culture, your childhood, your experience is what makes you who you are.
+However, this is impossible when your culture, your childhood, and your experience are what make you who you are.
 When you are brought up a certain way and some of your core values are different from the ones of the country where you live in, I think tolerance and respect should be enough to live together.

-Very often, I felt that as an expat, I am less affected by the situation of the country where I live, the politic turmoil, the social situation.
-It can take a few years to truly understand the social, economic, and historical backgrounds of a country that impact the everyday life and references.
+Very often, I felt that as an expat, I am less affected by the situation of the country where I live, the political turmoil, and the social situation.
+It can take a few years to truly understand the social, economic, and historical backgrounds of a country that impact everyday life and references.

 Being in a constant cultural and social adaptation, and realising that you can adapt to a very different way of life, opens you to the possibility of unconventional life choices according to other cultures.